Samuel D. Eisenberg

 VCARD

-Earlier in his career, Sam worked at a large, global law firm where his litigation practice focused on appellate, regulatory, and antitrust matters, representing clients in energy and other high-technology sectors.
+Sam joined Wilkinson Barker Knauer in 2023 from the Colorado Attorney General’s Office, where he litigated rate cases, integrated resource plans, and certificate applications on behalf of the state’s consumer advocate.
+Earlier in his career, Sam worked at a large global law firm where his complex commercial litigation practice focused on appellate, regulatory, and antitrust matters, representing clients in energy and other high-technology sectors.
 Prior to that, Sam was a law clerk for the Honorable Diana E. Murphy of the U.S. Court of Appeals for the Eighth Circuit and for the Honorable David R. Stras of the Minnesota Supreme Court.

-Sam received his J.D. from Stanford Law School, where he was an editor of the Stanford Law Review, and his B.S. in physics from Harvey Mudd College.
+Sam received his J.D. from Stanford Law School, where he was an editor of the Stanford Law Review, and his B.S. in physics with high distinction from Harvey Mudd College.

 Bar Admissions